Faheem-Ahmad911/Website-Project-Iconique/public/images/README.md

-# Image Placeholder Guide for TheIconique Website
+# Image Placeholder Guide for The Iconique.
+Website

 This folder should contain all images for the homepage.
 Below are the required images and their specifications: